RandyTheOtter/qubes-core-admin-client/doc/manpages/qvm-features.rst

 gui-\*, gui-default-\*
 ^^^^^^^^^^^^^^^^^^^^^^

 GUI daemon configuration.
-See `/etc/qubes/guid.conf` for a list of supported options.

-To change a given GUI option for a specific qube, set the `gui-{option}` feature (with underscores replaced with dashes).
-For example, to enable `allow_utf8_titles` for a qube, set `gui-allow-utf8-titles` to `True`.
+To change a given GUI option for a specific qube, set the `gui-{option}` feature.
 To change a given GUI option globally, set the `gui-default-{option}` feature on the GuiVM for that qube.

+gui-allow-fullscreen
+""""""""""""""""""""

+Sample text

 input-dom0-proxy
 ^^^^^^^^^^^^^^^^